PratikMahajan12/Smart-Recruitment-Management-System/README.md

 # Smart Recruitment Management System

 ## Project Overview

-Smart Recruitment Management System is a web-based application developed using J2EE, JSP, Servlets, JDBC, and MySQL.
-The system automates the recruitment process by allowing recruiters to post jobs, manage applicants, and schedule interviews, while candidates can search and apply for jobs online.
+Smart Recruitment Management System is a web-based application developed using Java, JSP, Servlets, JDBC, and MySQL.
+The system helps recruiters manage job postings and applications while allowing candidates to search and apply for jobs online.

 ## Technologies Used

 - Java (J2EE)
 - JSP
 - Servlets